Tiladura/Thegripper/README.md

 The Arduino Uno was chosen because it is simple, reliable, easy to program through USB, and well supported by the Arduino Servo library.

+## Powering

+The Arduino Uno and the servos will be powered separately.

+The **Arduino Uno** will be powered by a simple battery.
+This battery will be used only for the Arduino logic, control pins, and code execution.

+The **servos** will be powered by my own power bank.
+The power bank will supply 5V to the servo power wires.

 ## Full Robot CAD Design